pybliometrics-dev/pybliometrics/docs/classes/AbstractRetrieval.rst

 The list of authors contains duplicate because of the 1:1 pairing with the authors' affiliation IDs.
 In above example, 7003962139 is affiliated with 60033272 and with 60015849.
 Authors are therefore grouped by affiliation ID.

-For conference proceedings, Scopus also collects information on the conference:
+Scopus also gathers detailed information about conferences for conference proceedings, including:

 .. code-block:: python